Y-Sui/Semantic-Parsing-for-KGQA/README.md

 ```

 ### Datasets
-Finetuning with MetaQA dataset placed at [`data`](https://github.com/Yuan-BertSui/seq2seq/tree/master/data).
+Finetuning with MetaQA dataset placed at [data](https://github.com/Yuan-BertSui/seq2seq/tree/master/data).

-Here's an sample of the training dataset, it has two columns, one is the text, and other one is the summary of the text (actually it is the inferential chain of the original text):
+Here's an sample of the training dataset.
+It has two columns, one is the text, and other one is the summary of the text (actually it is the inferential chain of the original text):
 | text                                                                                    | summary                              |
 |-----------------------------------------------------------------------------------------|--------------------------------------|
 | The films that share actors with the [Dil Chahta Hai] film have been released for years | movie_to_actor_to_movie_to_year      |